Horseback Riders Embark on a Journey to Well-Being

 This practice fosters a different relationship with nature—the feeling of being an explorer, as Alain points out in his interview:

 “It feels like we’re explorers.
-When I say explorers, I mean we met gold prospectors, we met geologists, we climbed volcanoes—there were places where we had to walk carefully because it was dangerous; you had to put your feet exactly where he put his, because otherwise you could have been swallowed up by a mudflow.”
+When I say ‘explorers,’ I mean we met gold prospectors, we met geologists, we climbed volcanoes—in some places we had to walk carefully because it was dangerous; you had to put your feet exactly where he put his, because otherwise you could disappear into a mud fountain.”

 (Alain)

-Corneloup argues that nature is perceived as “a realm of freedom, conducive to all manner of daydreaming and enjoyment” (Corneloup, 2013, p.
+Corneloup supports the idea that nature is perceived as “a world of freedom, conducive to all kinds of daydreaming and enjoyment” (Corneloup, 2013, p.
 43).
 He explains that nature is the ideal place to express one’s humanity.
-It is clear that participants maintain a contemplative relationship with nature, which fosters an ecological awareness if one did not already exist.
-The journey proceeds at nature’s pace; the participant stops to contemplate and then continues.
+It is clear that participants maintain a contemplative relationship with nature, which fosters an ecological awareness—if one did not already exist.
+The journey unfolds at nature’s own pace; the participant stops to contemplate and then continues on.
 During this journey, the dimensions of time and space are experienced differently.
-Equestrian tourism unquestionably fits the definition of Slow Tourism; indeed, we can add that horseback riding is a mode of travel that allows one to maintain a steady pace without too much effort, and which consequently allows the rider to contemplate the surrounding landscapes.
+Equestrian tourism unquestionably fits the definition of Slow Tourism; indeed, we can add that horseback riding is a mode of travel that allows one to maintain a steady pace without too much effort, and which consequently enables the rider to contemplate the surrounding landscapes.
 This characteristic aligns with Slow Tourism, a concept highlighted by Babou and Callot (2013, p.
-90): “practicing tourism at a slow pace ensures a renewal of the self (both physiological and psychological).”
+90): “Engaging in tourism at a slow pace ensures a renewal of the self (both physiological and psychological).”
 This rejuvenation is defined by the slow pace, which encourages contemplation and admiration of the places and landscapes in which the traveler finds themselves during their journey.
-By covering long distances, equestrian tourism allows travelers to relax and learn more about local culture while minimizing negative impacts on flora and fauna, as well as on local communities (Hallem et al., 2020).
-Well-being stems from the experience of the participants, interaction with locals, support of local businesses, and connection with nature.
-It allows people to recharge and take the time to live life fully (Bourdeau, 1994).
+By covering long distances, equestrian tourism allows travelers to relax and learn more about the local culture while minimizing their negative impact on flora and fauna, as well as on local residents (Hallem et al., 2020).
+Well-being stems from the experience itself, interaction with locals, support of local businesses, and connection with nature.
+It allows people to recharge and take the time to live life to the fullest (Bourdeau, 1994).

-Real-life experiences contribute to an individual’s well-being.
+Life experiences contribute to an individual’s well-being.
 By definition, equestrian tourism also involves discovering new cultures, which fosters an open mind.
 This contributes to psychological and mental well-being.
-Traveling on horseback offers a unique way to connect with local people and their culture.
-As Alain explains:
+Traveling on horseback offers a unique way to engage with local people and their culture.
+Alain explains, in particular:

 "Arriving in a village on horseback isn't the same as arriving in a big Toyota 4x4."